WalletWasabi/WalletWasabi/README.md

 }
 ```
 For testing, set the network to `"TestNet"`.
-If you've already generated a wallet on the mainnet, then you want to change the default wallet file path, too, for example to `"WalletTestNet.json"`.
 Since testnet coins have no value, you can acquire them freely and quickly: http://lmgtfy.com/?q=get+testnet+faucet

 ## Building From Source Code